Your success is your business.

 Throughout my corporate career, I trained extensively in sales, sales negotiations, communications techniques, leadership, and coaching.

-Lastly, I am fully media trained and have extensive experience in engaging and inspiring audiences on camera, radio, and on stage.
+Lastly, I am fully media trained and have extensive experience in engaging, inspiring, and motivating audiences on camera, radio, and on stage.